martapienkosz/interactivemedia/November 24/README.md

 ### 5. Turing the LED on
+I used this [tutorial](https://create.arduino.cc/projecthub/muhammad-aqib/arduino-rgb-led-tutorial-fc003e) to discover how to connect RGB LED.
 I have established communication between Processing and Arduino by using correspondingly `myPort.write()` and `Serial.read()` functions.
 The `if statement` was used to change the color of the LED every time the ball reaches the area of the white rectangle.

 Processing:
 ````